indygreg/mozilla-central-legacy/README.txt

 No. There is lots of functionality in the original build system (PGO, i10n, packaging, etc) that is not yet implemented in this build system.
-However, functionality that I think is used by 95% of people is included.
+However, common functionality is included.
 So, for most developers, this build system should suffice.

 We should care about making this build system more robust because it builds much, much faster.